n0shake/blog/content/blog/cracking-fb-2/index.md

 ---
 title: Cracking the Facebook Engineer Interview (2/2)
 date: "2020-02-12T22:40:32.169Z"
-description: This is a custom description for SEO and Open Graph purposes, rather than the default generated excerpt.
-Simply add a description field to the frontmatter.
+description: Time for the onsite.
 ---
 Okay.
 Time for the onsite.